 “He stole our money.
 We felt a lot of racism in this office, just because he saw the dark skin color of our friend, he wanted to make profit out of this and didn’t accept him.
 He said to us, that we can go but for this black man, he cannot give a ticket.
 Everyone tries to make profit out of refugees.
 But we didn’t want to leave our friend behind, so we went away, not buying the ticket.”

-The officers told them that they should try crossing the border by another route, not via Bileća .
-Afterwards the four initial officers called the Bosnian Border Police in order to carry out the deportation.
+The officers told them that they should try crossing the border by another route, not via Bileća.
+Afterwards the four initial officers called the what the respondent believed was the Bosnian Border Police in order to carry out the pushback.
 The police put the transit group in a large car that the respondent described as a Toyota and drove them to a gas station in Trebinje (BiH).
 There, another car was waiting and the group members were forced by the Bosnian Police directly from one car into the other van, identified by the respondent as a Volkswagen.
 In this van, there were three Bosnian police that the respondent believes were border police officers wearing light blue shirts.
 The police drove them to the border crossing of Klobuk (BiH) and put them in a wire detention cell for three hours.
 The respondent described how the cell consisted of a wire cage made of steel and resembled a dog pound.

 “If you go by car to that border crossing point of Bosnia, you see at the right side of the street this cage.”